feedhenry/fh-fhc/doc/admin/environments/alias/update.md

   --branch                 Git branch to clone from
   --runtime, -r, -r        The Node.js runtime of your application, e.g. node06 or node08 or node010
   --clean, -c, -c          Do a full, clean stage.
 Cleans out all old application log files, removes cached node modules and does an 'npm install' from scratch
-  --id                     Some unique mBaaS identifier                                                                                                          [required]
+  --id                     Some unique identifier for your environment alias                                                                                     [required]
   --label                  A label describing your environment                                                                                                   [required]
   --targets                Comma separated list of mBaaS Target hostnames                                                                                        [required]
   --environment            The name for your environment this alias is targeting                                                                                 [required]
   --environmentAlias       An aliased name for your environment                                                                                                  [required]
   --environmentLabelAlias  Description of your environment alias                                                                                                 [required]
-  --url                    The hostname where your mBaaS exists                                                                                                  [required]
-  --servicekey             Service key to authenticate the mBaaS                                                                                                 [required]
-  --username               mBaaS Username                                                                                                                        [required]
-  --password               mBaaS Password                                                                                                                        [required]

 ## DESCRIPTION

-Update an mBaaS.
+Update an environments.